 These are several natural sulphur water springs believed to have medicinal and curative powers.
 These are situated on Shillong - Mawkyrwat road.

 Situated approximately 15 km from Mawsynram this beautiful village is nestled on a hilltop.
-From the viewpoint at the top tourists can enjoy the confluence of Khasi hills and the plain lands of Bangladesh in a scenic backdrop.
+From the viewpoint of the top tourists can enjoy the confluence of Khasi hills and the plain lands of Bangladesh in a scenic backdrop.
 The village has natural freshwater springs.
-The Ar Phalat and Umdiengkain waterfalls gushing down the mountain here in Mawlyngbna village is an ideal site for the nature lovers.
-The village is also famous for animal fossils that date back to 200 million years.
+The Ar Phalat and Umdiengkain waterfalls gushing down the mountain here in Mawlyngbna village are ideal sites for nature lovers.
+The village is also famous for animal fossils that date back 200 million years.
 This draws the attention of not only the common tourist but the scientists and geologists as well.

 Khreng Khreng viewpoint

 This area is the wettest in the country and one of the wettest in the world.
-The area receives more than 11000 mm rainfall every year.
-Weather is cool and fresh throughout the year.
+The area receives more than 11000 mm of rainfall every year.
+The weather is cool and fresh throughout the year.
 Temperature ranges from 10 DC in the winter to 20 - 25 DC in the summer.
 Monsoon is the ideal time to enjoy the pristine beauty of Mawsynram.
-But for the refreshing weather one can visit at any point of time in the year.
+But for the refreshing weather one can visit at any point in time in the year.

 Cuisine remains an important part of Travel.
 In Mawsynram local Khasi cuisine is delicious.
 Rice, pulao preparations, vegetables and chicken are available.
-For the red meat lovers the place offers mouth-watering local pork preparations.
+For red meat lovers, the place offers mouth-watering local pork preparations.